react-component/tree-select/README.md

 ## License

-rc-tree-select is released under the MIT license.
+@rc-component/tree-select is released under the MIT license.